A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Conclusion

 In this paper, as a proof-of-concept, the case of the San Jacinto Fault zone is considered.
-While a raw confocal image suffers from an extremely bad resolution due to the strong lateral variations of the seismic velocities in the vicinity of the fault, our matrix approach provides a high-resolution image.
-Strikingly, its resolution is almost one eighth below the diffraction limit imposed by the geophone array aperture.
-The heterogeneities of the subsoil play the role of a scattering and/or channeling lens which increases drastically the effective array aperture.
-The matrix image reveals a damage volume particularly pronounced in the shallow crust (<2000 m).
+While a raw confocal image suffers from an extremely bad \alex{horizontal} resolution due to the strong lateral variations of the seismic velocities in the vicinity of the fault, our matrix approach provides a high-resolution image.
+Strikingly, its \alex{lateral} resolution is almost one eighth below the diffraction limit imposed by the geophone array aperture. \alex{This surprising property may be accounted for by the heterogeneities of the subsoil that can play the role of a scattering and/or channeling lens which increases drastically the effective array aperture.} The matrix image reveals a damage volume particularly pronounced in the shallow crust \alex{($<$1000 m)}.
 At larger depth, the 3D image of the fault exhibits the fault blocks on the right and left side of the slip interface.
 A more detailed interpretation of the obtained image will be the focus of a future study.